hugoalh/hugoalh/guide/code/ecmascript.md

 # hxhS ([hugoalh][hugoalh] & [hugoalh Studio][hugoalh-studio]) Coding Guide - ECMAScript

-> **🕰️ Last Update:** 2023/01/09 04:00 UTC
+> **🕰️ Last Update:** 2023/09/23 10:00 UTC

 > **🚧 Constructing:** This document is in constructing, contents maybe change rapidly.

 This ECMAScript Coding Guide is an additional over the main [Coding Guide](./main.md), and has priority when there have any conflicts.

+> **ℹ️ Notice:** All of the examples in this Coding Guide are based on TypeScript, similar style should apply on other programming languages.

 ## Linter

-[`ESLint`](https://eslint.org) does most of the linting works in here, but linter can wrongly assert as well, this JavaScript Coding Guide has priority when there have any conflicts.
+[`ESLint`](https://eslint.org) does most of the linting works in here, but linter can wrongly assert as well, this ECMAScript Coding Guide has priority when there have any conflicts.

 ---